Harit-Acharya/AutoConnect-Extension/README.md

 # LinkedIn AutoConnect-Extension for Chrome
 This Chrome extension automates sending connection requests on an active LinkedIn search list.
-With this tool, you can save time and efficiently expand your professional network.

 ---